santhoshkammari/agilab/README.md

 - Integration with popular ML frameworks for training dataset generation
 - Fine-tuning utilities for custom agent behaviors
 - Web-based UI for agent management and interaction
+- OutputTemplating: Define output styles (e.g., markdown formatting) for specific task types, training models to consistently produce outputs in the expected format using grammar-based constraints at the decoding layer

 ## Quick Start